Lucky (2017 American film)

-Lucky is a 2017 American drama film, starring Harry Dean Stanton and directed by John Carroll Lynch from a screenplay by Logan Sparks and Drago Sumonja.
+Lucky is a 2017 American drama film directed by John Carroll Lynch, written by Logan Sparks and Drago Sumonja, and starring Harry Dean Stanton.
 It was one of Stanton's final onscreen roles before his death.
 The film tells the story of 90-year-old Lucky as he comes to terms with his own mortality and searches for enlightenment.
 It received positive reviews from critics.